blakadder/sv06/docs/first-steps.md

 This is how I always load filament.
 Preheat the nozzle for your material.
 Insert a cleanly cut filament end into the opening then use only the extruder wheel to load the filament half way.
 All the way until you hear a pop or the filament starts extruding is also fine.
 Then let the firmware continue with the purge.

 Same method is recommended by [Sovol](https://www.youtube.com/watch?v=Y5XJXrT-9Ic).

+## Tune your printer

+[Teaching Tech](https://teachingtechyt.github.io/calibration.html) has a great resource about tuning all the aspects of your new 3D printer.

+Extruder E-steps calibration